IDMNYU/BlinkingBeeping/assignments.md

 * a sensor that you find interesting. if you go this route, using it in an applicaion/demo is strongly reccomended.
 * an artwork or project that uses the tools we are using in class (this doesn't have to be the exact tools, use your best judgement- ask if unsure).
 * an artist or figure whose work you find inspiring in this realm
+* something else that you discuss with me at least 5 days beforehand that we agree to be relevant

 Write up a brief description on your site before your presentation.
 This doesn't need to be very long, but it should have links, video, images, etc. and give a reader a genral sense of what you are discussing.
 Please ask questions if you are unsure of anything.

 ## Midterm
 Your midterm project is a group project.
-You will work in pairs (there may be a group of three if we have an off number of folks in the classroom).
+You will work in pairs (there may be a group of three if we have an odd number of folks in the classroom).
 You need to build a physically interactive system that has some sort of physical input and output.
 There are a number of different ways this project can be approached, we will discuss in class.
 You will have a few weeks to build this, but every week in the process you are expected to show steady progress in its completion.
 While only one member of a group needs to write about the project, the other needs to link to the post from their site.
-You will present these in class, they should be functional and usable by other members of the class.
+You will present these in class, they should be functional and usable by other members of the class when you present the project.
+Document your work well.
+If your presentation fails, you should still be able to show a working project through clear video documentation.

 ## Final
 Your final project can be made on your own, or in small groups (two or three members).
 You will create a physically interactive system of your choice.
 This should not be a one trick pony, or as Josh Goldberg called it "Dunking the Clown".